ragnarlevi/GTST/ReadMe.md

 The DK kernel uses:
 * **type**: str, 'wl', 'sp'.
 * **wl_it**: int, number of WL iterations (only used if type = wl)
-* **opt_type**: str, if opt_type = 'word2vec' then a similarity matrix is estimated using gensim which needs to be installed, If None the similiarity matrix is just the frequency.
+* **opt_type**: str, if opt_type = 'word2vec' then a similarity matrix is estimated using gensim which needs to be installed, If None the similarity matrix is just the frequency.
 * **vector_size**: int, the dimensionality of the word vectors.
 Only used if opt\_type = 'word2vec'.
 * **window**: int, the maximum distance between the current and predicted word within a sentence.
 Only used if opt\_type = 'word2vec'.
 * **min_count**: int, Ignores all words with total frequency lower than this.
 Might have to be set to zero for the estimation to work.
 Only used if opt\_type = 'word2vec'.